Social Good

 This makes the experience and outreach work of the VCSE sector critical, particularly in groups such as low-income families, young people, Black and ethnic minority groups, women, disabled people, and those at the sharp end of the housing crisis.
 Ensuring these voices are part of our growth – while addressing a skills gap which will unlock the potential that comes with inclusive growth – is critical to Bristol’s development.

-- The city has around 1,500 registered voluntary organisations
+- Greater Bristol has roughly 4,300 registered voluntary organisations